 Any Degree in Business

-The first reason why people wanted to become a Stock broker is to have a high paying occupation and it is true that being a broker will allow you such opportunities.
-Getting a degree is the easiest way of getting a job related to a Stock broker work, in a fierce day and age education and a degree will always give you a upper hand, but a degree is not needed to become a Stock broker.
+The first reason why people wanted to become a Stock broker is to have a high-paying occupation and it is true that being a broker will allow you such opportunities.
+Getting a degree is the easiest way of getting a job related to a Stock broker work, in a fierce day and age education and a degree will always give you an upper hand, but a degree is not needed to become a Stock broker.

 Remember, everything starts with applying in a firm and your credibility is your educational attainment.
-In fact an entry level position usually goes to a Bachelor Degree holder with emphasis on finance, economics, accounting and statistics, while the higher position goes to employees with an MBA.
+In fact, an entry-level position usually goes to a Bachelor Degree holder with emphasis on finance, economics, accounting and statistics, while the higher position goes to employees with an MBA.
 Education indeed is important in getting a sponsor firm which is essential in getting your license.
-Getting a degree is not necessary, but it will help you distinguish yourself against others, and so #1 in our Stock broker requirements list.
+Getting a degree is not necessary, but it will help you distinguish yourself from others, and so #1 in our Stockbroker requirements list.